CyanLaser/CyanPlayerObjectPool/Cyan/PlayerObjectPool/Readme.txt

 UdonSharp Helper Methods

 The PlayerObjectPool script contains a few helper methods that can be used with UdonSharp (sorry graph users).
-These methods allow you to easily get the object or udon for a given player.
+These methods allow you to easily get the object or UdonBehaviour for a given player.

 GameObject _GetPlayerPooledObject(VRCPlayerApi player)
 GameObject _GetPlayerPooledObjectById(int playerId)